Bud82jp/Bud82jp/README.md

 *Thanks for visiting my profile!
 Feel free to explore my repositories or reach out for collaboration or questions.*

 # Yeahh but also at the top when it says “strong interest in” you should name some specific topics on software development you like and then in the interests you can talk about things you like that aren’t related to tech
+The first sentence should highlight what you want to specificalise in//And helps recruiters see what roles you’re looking for in the future//Cause software engineer is veryyyy broad there’s a lot of areas in it